Garlic Parmesan Chicken Tenders Recipe

 How To Make Garlic Parmesan Chicken Tenders

-Third Step: Add the rest of the cheese on top of the chicken.
+Step Four: Add the rest of the cheese on top of the chicken.
+Bake the chicken for 25-30 minutes until the internal temperature is 160.

-Expert Tip: If you decide to broil the chicken, it’s important not to cook it too long and keep a close watch.
+If you decide to broil the chicken, it’s important not to cook it too long and keep a close watch.
 It can burn really quickly in the broiler.
-Plus, if it cooks too long, it can dry out some.
+Plus, if it cooks too long, it can dry out.

 Mayo?
 Do I have to use Mayonnaise in Garlic Parmesan Chicken?